santhosh232k5/cs/README.md

 # Smart Home Service Assistant

-A premium Urban Company-style marketplace for home and shop services with auto worker assignment, booking lifecycle tracking, and live notifications.
+this web application is used for home and shop services with auto worker assignment, booking lifecycle tracking, and live notifications.

 ## What is included